Suicide prevention

 Help is at hand

-The Support After Suicide Partnership brings together suicide bereavement organisations and people with lived experience, to achieve a vision that everyone bereaved or affected by suicide is offered timely and appropriate support.
+The Support After Suicide Partnership brings together organisations and people with lived experience of suicide bereavement.
+Its aim is to make sure everyone affected by suicide is offered timely and appropriate support.

 Below is a resource for people bereaved through suicide or other unexplained death, and for those helping them.